Reflexology for sports and foot health

 Whether you're an elite athlete, hit the gym regularly, or do the odd run around the block, exercise is a stress on your body, albeit a positive one.
-Reflexology helps balance out this stress by triggering your 'rest and digest' parasympathetic nervous system.
-This supports your body's natural ability to reduce inflammation, aid muscle repair and recover from injuries.
+Reflexology helps balance out this stress by triggering your 'rest and digest' system, supporting your body's natural ability to reduce inflammation, aid muscle repair and recover from injuries.

-Our feet bear a lot of the impact on our bodies when we exercise – the force exerted on them during running is the equivalent of up to 10 times our body weight!
+Our feet bear a lot of the impact on our bodies when we exercise.
 Many people experience foot pain caused by damaged toenails, plantar fasciitis or tendonitis, as well as aches, pain and tightness in the feet and throughout the rest of the body.
-A recent University of Portsmouth study found that people felt less pain and were able to stand pain for longer when they used reflexology as a method of pain relief.
+A University of Portsmouth study found that people felt less pain – and were able to stand pain for longer – when they used reflexology as a method of pain relief.

-Reflexology can work really well alongside medication and other treatments such as physiotherapy.
-And if your injury or sore spot isn't on your feet, any additional pain can be avoided, while the corresponding foot reflex points are worked to elicit a similar response to more traditional sports therapies.
+Pre-event, giving yourself the headspace for focus and positive visualisation may help improve your sporting performance.
+Reflexology can also work really well alongside medication and other treatments such as physiotherapy.
 Many of my clients comment that after a reflexology treatment they feel lighter and looser in their body, just as they experience with massage.

 The sports pros approve!
-In his autobiography, legendary footballer John Cruyff explained how he brought in a reflexologist at Barcelona FC because "all the energy in the body always comes out through the feet."
+In his autobiography, legendary footballer John Cruyff explained how he brought in a Reflexologist at Barcelona FC because "all the energy in the body always comes out through the feet."
 The Greek men’s handball team Diomedes Argos noticed a significant and measurable decline in medical expenses during the two periods they used a reflexologist in their medical team (during this time they won the European Challenge Cup and two Greek championships).
-And if Muhammad Ali tried reflexology maybe it’s good enough for all of us?!
+And as Muhammad Ali tried reflexology, maybe it’s good enough for all of us?!